redhat-developer/odo/docs/deploying-a-devfile-using-odo.md

       nodejs               Stack with NodeJS 12                   DefaultDevfileRegistry
     ```

-In our example, we will be using `java-spring-boot` to deploy a sample
+In our example, we will be using `java-springboot` to deploy a sample
 [Springboot](https://spring.io/projects/spring-boot)
 component.